deepopo/deepopo.github.io/index.md

 + [<u>Publication & Patents</u>](publication)

 # Award
++ National Scholarship in 2024 at Shanghai Jiao Tong University.
 + Scholarship of China Scholarship Council (CSC).
-+ National Scholarship in 2019.
++ National Scholarship in 2019 at East China Normal University.
 + Outstanding Graduate in Shanghai (Twice in 2017/2020).

 # Other Academic Activities